personaelabs/old-website/content/posts/nullifier.md

 description: "Unique pseudonymity??"
 ---

-**How ECDSA Nullifiers Unlock New ZK Pseudonymity Paradigms**

-**ZK ID Systems**
+**ZK ID systems**

-Spurred by new advances like circom, groth16, and tornado.cash, [ZK-SNARKS](https://ethereum.org/en/zero-knowledge-proofs/) (Zero Knowledge Succinct Non-interactive ARguments of Knowledge) are already deployed in many real world settings.
+Spurred by new advances like circom, groth16, and tornado.cash, [zkSNARKs](https://ethereum.org/en/zero-knowledge-proofs/) are already deployed in many real world settings.
 Zero knowledge identity systems based on anonymous proof-of-ownership are poised to be an interesting social experimentation tool in the coming years -- in order to unleash the full power of these systems, one critical primitive is deterministic nullifiers, an idea we will explain in this post.
 Specifically, the ability to reveal specific parts of your identity in lieu of the whole is an interesting new primitive that allows provable on chain identities like “BAYC holder” or “LP provider on Uniswap in last 24 hours” or maybe even one day “people with a mutation in the XYZ gene”, and early versions of such pseudonymous identity already exist, like [cabal](https://www.cabal.xyz/).

 This is done via a zero knowledge proof of knowledge that their account satisfies that property without revealing who they are.
 Set membership proofs are a typical [usecase of zk-snarks for privacy](https://vitalik.ca/general/2022/06/15/using_snarks.html), and we can imagine a zk proof of the form "I can prove that I own the private key [via generating a valid signature], for some public key that is a leaf of the Merkle tree comprised of all eligible set members, with this public Merkle root."
 Signatures via ECDSA are nondeterministic, meaning a signer can produce an arbitrary number of signatures for a message.
 However, they do provide non-repudiation of signed data (i.e. it proves they signed it).
 We ultimately enable unique pseudonymity by deploying verifiably unique signatures on Ethereum.

 This enables applications such as [semi-anonymous message boards](https://twitter.com/heyanonxyz), since a user merely needs to prove existence of at least 1 valid signature per message in order to be sure that such a message is legitimate.
 However, such applications have the advantage that there is no uniqueness constraint on the provers: that is, the same wallet proving themselves as a member multiple times is intended behavior.
 However, there are many applications that require a maximum of one action per user, like claiming an airdrop.

-**Why One Address Should Only Have One Nullifier per Application**
+**One address <-> one nullifier**

 For a concrete example, [a zero knowledge airdrop](https://github.com/nalinbhardwaj/stealthdrop) requires that an anonymous claimer can produce some unique public identifier of a claim to a single address on an airdrop, that does not reveal the value of that address.
 One can imagine a "claimer" can send a zk-proof of knowledge of set membership and private key ownership (whether through signature verification or something else).
 A public nullifier signal ensures they cannot claim again in the future.
 This unique public identifier is coined a "nullifier" because the address nullifies its ability to perform the action again.